 News: ARKit 2.0 Brings Persistent, Shared Experiences & 3D Object Detection to Apple Mobile Apps in iOS 12

 As expected, Apple revealed today at the WWDC keynote that ARKit 2.0 will support multiplayer gaming support and persistent content, which will arrive this fall with iOS 12.

 News: Apple Brings New Characters & Features to Animoji — Then Destroys Samsung's AR Emoji with Memoji

 Alongside ARKit 2.0, Apple revealed new Animojis alongside new Memoji virtual doppelgangers that compete with functionality quite similar to that of Samsung's AR Emoji.

-FaceTime has been pretty much the same ever since Apple added support for cellular networks back in iOS 6 (FaceTime itself was released in iOS 4), though they did add "official" support for audio-only calls in iOS 7.
-But the one feature everyone has been wanting ever since then — group video calls — has evaded us, but it's finally here.
+FaceTime has been pretty much the same ever since Apple added support for cellular networks back in iOS 6 (FaceTime itself was released in iOS 4), though Apple did add "official" support for audio-only calls in iOS 7.
+But the one feature everyone has wanted ever since then — group video calls — took until iOS 12.1 to show up for iPhone.

 Apple's Animoji are already a huge success, but now they're getting even better.
 Along with four new Animoji, iOS 12 is bringing a new feature called Memoji that lets you make your own face-tracking caricature to use in iMessages and FaceTime.